TheMannu/Technology-Topics-Quick-Reference/NPM-vs-Yarn.md

 ### Yarn
 - Yarn has always had a deterministic dependency resolution system, meaning it ensures the same dependency tree across installations, reducing issues with module conflicts.

+## Offline Mode

+- **NPM**:
+  - NPM does have caching, but offline support is not as robust.
+  - Starting from NPM v7+, offline support has improved, but it's not the default behavior.